projectsbyif/data-permissions-catalogue/_patterns/behavioural-biometrics.md

     url: http://www.cs.wm.edu/~hnw/paper/ccs11.pdf
 ---

-The physical behavioural patterns of a person, for example, how they type or move a mouse, can be used to identify them.
-If a pattern matches an authorised persons, it’s assumed that they are that person and access is allowed.
+The physical behavioural patterns of a person, for example how they type or move a mouse, can be used to identify them.
+If a pattern matches an authorised person, it’s assumed that they are that person and access is allowed.